Deltares/Koswat/docs/reference/koswat_strategies.md

 __Steps breakdown__:

 1. Run the [order based strategy](#order-based-default).
+2. For each generated cluster, calculate all its viable options.
+    1. For each option (list of subclusters):
-2. Get common available measures for each cluster an their total costs when applied at the cluster.
+        1. Get common available measures for each cluster an their minimal costs when applied at the cluster.
+    2. Find the option with the lowest cost.
-3. Set the **cheapest** common available measure per cluster.
+    3. Set the **cheapest** common available measure of each subcluster for the clustering option with the lowest cost.

-####  Infrastructure priority example
+####  Infrastructure priority (basic) example

 We will start by defining some unrealistic costs per reinforcement type for all locations* such as: